Transcript Below Of: Are My Arms Too Short to Jump Through?

 I have to say, for every configuration I’ve seen, you know, for example, short arms, long torso, short femurs, for instance, which is probably the one that would have the most difficulty, (short arms, long torso makes it really difficult; you’d have to really have to curl the torso up so that the butt is sitting higher relative to where the shoulders are) I’ve seen people who fit that configuration be able to jump through and jump back.
 Maybe slightly worse than that: long torso, long femurs, and short arms.
 I have to imagine that would be one of the most difficult to do.

 So, generally I like to believe that it can be obtained.
-There’s a whole bunch of other things that go into the lift up and the jump back that you need to make sure you’re doing.
+There are a whole bunch of other things that go into the lift up and the jump back that you need to make sure you’re doing.
 I have a feeling you’re a regular visitor to my website.
 You know, check out the articles on serratus anterior.
 I’m assuming you’re struggling with this because you’re asking about it, so you know, make sure you’re engaging your serratus through sun salutations and through all of the lifts that you’re doing because the serratus, being part of that lifting up, easily adds between 1 and 3 inches to height.

 Alright, so look into that, which is tied to your second question “any preliminary exercises”.
 You always want to look back, as I suggested, at all of the areas in your practice where you can engage these very same muscles.
 If you think it’s a strength thing and lifting up, then you know, focus on the serratus anterior.
 If it’s a proportion thing, you’re not going to change it.